Classical Shock Testing Control and Analysis Techniques

 Using Filtering to Determine Velocity and Displacement

-Oftentimes, a user will want to determine the velocity and displacement generated during a shock test.
+Often, an engineer will want to determine the velocity and displacement a shock test generated.
 If acceleration is the base measurement, additional filters can integrate the acceleration signal into velocity and double integrate the signal into displacement.
 However, this filtering method can negatively affect the velocity and displacement values.

-This low-frequency content is especially visible when multiple pulses are run.
+This low-frequency content is especially visible when the test runs multiple pulses.
 The control trace in the displacement versus time graph will have the same shape as the demand line and will begin at the same point but will look offset at some angle.
 The angle will change between pulses even though the overall shape will remain the same.
 This indicates that the high pass integration filter needs to be adjusted to remove more of the extremely low-frequency content.

 Shock Tests and High-Frequency Noise

-Shock tests can generate a large amount of high-frequency noise, which can affect the analysis of the waveform.
+Shock tests can generate high-frequency noise, which can affect waveform analysis.
 In many cases, the noise is inconsequential to the relative damage of the product as high-frequency content is often associated with low velocity or low displacement.

 However, when the sampling rate is too low, high-frequency noise can show up as an aliased noise.
 When this occurs, a reflection of the high-frequency noise is visible at the lower-frequency multiples.
 Vibration Research hardware always applies anti-alias filters to the signal in the form of a fixed analog anti-alias filter and a variable digital anti-alias filter proportional to the sample rate.
 The anti-alias filter will adjust appropriately if the engineer uses a very low sample rate.